 Another dwarf variety suitable for container growing, Black Jack fig trees bear heavily and are easy to maintain at 6' tall in containers.
 Fruit, which starts green and changes to purple right before it's ripe, is large and elongated, with juicy and sweet strawberry flesh.
-Grown in 4" x 9" containers, these Black Jack trees have a thick trunk, have been pruned back to about 3' tall as of February 2017.
-OUT OF STOCK UNTIL LATE FALL 2017.
+Grown in 4" x 9" containers, these Black Jack trees have a thick trunk, no fruit or branching, about 3' tall and dormant as of January 2023.
+OUT OF STOCK.